dbindel/siagla/README.md

 separate the content from presentation, making it simpler to apply general stylistic changes in the future.

+The plan is to maintain the source code in a git repository on GitHub, which will automatically be re-compiled and uploaded to the SIAM site once a day.
+While I'm not sure what web server SIAM is using, at the time of this writing, it appears to be programmed to default to ISO-8859-1 rather than UTF-8 for the default font encodings.
+I've set the `encoding` flag in the configuration file, and the HTML metadata, accordingly.
+One day, I hope, SIAM will switch to using UTF-8 by default.

 ## Posts

 Posts are stored in the `_posts` subdirectory, and are named according